-Cosmology is the branch of astrophysics that studies the origin and dynamics of the Universe.
-Although the idea of a cosmo sets its root in human history, cosmology has entered the domain of proper science only about 100 years ago.
+Cosmology is the branch of astrophysics that studies the origin and dynamics of the Universe as a whole.
+Although the idea of a cosmos sets its roots in human history, cosmology has entered the domain of exact sciences only about 100 years ago.

-Back in the early 1920s, scientists were already aware that our solar system was located in a galaxy, i.e. a system of billion of stars gravitationally bounded to each other.
+In the early 1920s, scientists knew that our solar system was located in a galaxy, i.e. a system of billion of stars gravitationally bounded to each other.
 However, it was unknown whether other objects similar to our own galaxy (the Milky Way) existed.

-In 1923, Edwin Hubble realized that the astrophysical object that today we know as the Andromeda Galaxy was indeed a distant source composed of billions of stars, very much like our Milky Way.
-Since then, astronomers observed an ever growing number of galaxies.
+In 1923, Edwin Hubble realised that the astrophysical object that today we know as the Andromeda Galaxy was indeed a distant source composed of billions of stars, very much like our own Milky Way.
+Since then, astronomers have observed an ever growing number of galaxies.
 In 1929, Hubble made a second ground-breaking observation: he noticed that all the galaxies that he observed were recessing from us .
-He was able to determine that these galaxies were receding from each other with a velocity directly proportional to their distance.
+He was able to determine that these galaxies were receding from each other with a velocity directly proportional to their distance:

 where the constant linking the velocity and the galaxy distance, H0, is called the Hubble constant.
 Hubble had observed for the very first time that the Universe is expanding.

 Despite this ground-breaking discovery by Hubble, the idea of an expanding Universe was not totally unexpected.
-In fact, between 1917 and 1922, W. De Sitter and A. Friedman showed that Einstein’ General Relativity predicted an expanding Universe if this was homogeeous and isotrpoic [2-3].
-It was immediately recosnized that tha Hubble measurements can be explained with Einstein General Relativity.
-The galaxies were not departing each other, it was the fabric of the Universe, the spacetime, that was expanding.
+In fact, between 1917 and 1922, W. De Sitter and A. Friedman showed that, under the hypothesis of a homogeneous and isotropic Universe, Einstein’s general relativity theory allowed for its expansion [2-3].
+It was immediately recognised that Hubble’s observations could be explained with Einstein’s general relativity: galaxies are not moving away from each other, it is the fabric of the Universe itself, the spacetime, that is expanding.

 This marked the birth of modern cosmology.
-Since then, scientists have learned more and more by observing the cosmo.
-We have learned that the Universe was born about 13 trillion years ago, that it was a dense and hot plasma, and we have observed its fingerprint, The Cosmic Microwave Background (CMB).
+Since then, scientists have rapidly advanced in their observation of the cosmos.
+We have learned that the Universe was born about 13 trillion years ago, that in its early stages it was a dense and hot plasma, and we have observed its fingerprint, The Cosmic Microwave Background (CMB).

-Gravitational waves might help to solve these open issues in cosmology.
-Gravitational waves are perturbation in the fabric of the spacetime which are propagating from extremely violent and energetic astrophysical events.
-This type of radiation is very week and have been observed for the first time only recently in 2015 from the coalescence of two black holes.
-However, gravitational waves are very special, since they do not interact with matter during their travel (they arrive to us as they depart) and from their detection we can directly measure the luminosity distance of the source.
+Gravitational waves might help solve cosmology’s open questions.
+Gravitational waves are perturbations in the fabric of spacetime which propagate at the speed of light.
+Gravitational waves are very special, since they do not interact with matter during their travel, i.e. they arrive to us through cosmological distances unchanged.
+From their detection we can directly infer the distance of the source d (see Eq.
+1).
 This is a crucial information for cosmological measurements.